Were you referred by one of our sleep physicians?

 The appointment for review of your sleep problem is scheduled during the day.
 You should allow an hour for this appointment.
 During this visit you will watch a video describing the sleep study process and you will discuss your sleep history with our physician.
-Please call our office at 480-767-8811 to find an available appointment time.

 Once this appointment is complete, you will be scheduled for the appropriate sleep testing.
 If your physician’s office faxed your contact information to us, we will contact you to schedule your consultation.
 If your information was not faxed to us, feel free to contact us directly to schedule.

 What to expect the night of the sleep study (Polysomnogram)

 You will be asked to arrive at The Sleep Center between 8:15 and 8:45 p.m. the night of your scheduled sleep study.
 When you arrive at night, the front door will be locked.
 You will need to knock on the front door and a sleep technologist will let you in.
 Our facility is secure and safe.
 We are located just a few blocks from both Scottsdale Fire and Police services.